The Barking Lot: C.A.R.E Animal Rescue

-SPRINGFIELD, Mo- The first-ever KOLR10 Barking Lot is fastly approaching and before the event, we want to highlight the rescue’s that will be present at the event.
+SPRINGFIELD, Mo- The first-ever KOLR10 Barking Lot will be held on September 28, and before the event, we want to highlight the rescues that will be present.

-The Barking Lot is a public adoption event happening in the parking lot of KOLR10, KOZL, and KRBK Ozarks Fox.
-That’s at 2650 E. Division St. in Springfield, MO.
+The Barking Lot is a public adoption event happening in the parking lot of KOLR10, KOZL, and KRBK Ozarks Fox located at 2650 E. Division St. in Springfield, MO.

 Animal shelters come together for Barking Lot adoption event